 So what’s hacking anyway?

-That is when an unauthorized party (or parties) manages to take control of your server, fully or partially, to do bad deeds: steal your information, destroying it, mess around to make life miserable for you, or what’s not.
+That is when an unauthorized party (or parties) manages to take control of your server, fully or partially, to do bad deeds: steal your information, destroy it, mess around to make life miserable for you, or what’s not.

 In the case of ransomware, the purpose is clear: they want to extract money from you.